Director [at] ColumbusPublicLibrary.info

 Library User Policy- to maintain a culture conducive to learning and entertainment, while ensuring the safety of all library users, the library has established these policies

-Materials Selection Policy- challenged materials procedures and how the library selects its materials
+Collection Development Policy - challenged materials procedures and how the library maintains its collections.

-Meeting Reservation Form - Contact the library at 920-623-5910 to reserve the meeting room or lawn and then fill out this form.
+Meeting Room and Lawn Policy - Contact the library at 920-623-5910 to reserve the meeting room or lawn and then sign the lawn and meeting room usage policy.